-Straight forward enough on first blush, and a style you see all the time on TV.
-The challenge was having a third camera (camera 3 in the plan below) that takes in the whole scene, but which doesn’t film any of the gear.
+The challenge was having a wide third camera (camera 3 in the plan below) that takes in the whole scene, but which doesn’t film any of the gear.
 This is the view I’m talking about (right).
-In fact, there was a reflection from one of the soft box lights in the window behind the subjects which we were able to air brush out in After Effects.
-The plain grey window and lack of movement made it feasible and easy to do.
+In fact, there was an obvious reflection from one of the soft box lights in the greyed glass window behind the subjects which we were able to remove in After Effects.

 The camera/ lights set-up in plan view.

 It was fiddly getting everything positioned right. main ‘key’ light.
 Positioning the soft box lights, cameras and subjects so they all worked together.
 As well as lighting the person oposite, each soft box provides a nice back-light to the person nearest.
 Then we used LED panel lights, dialed low, to fill in the the shadows on the far side.
 All house lights were turned off.
 The two subjects had to be sitting oposite each other to get the ‘over the shoulder’ look in the Obama interview.
 In the end we didn’t do that so there was space for graphics to each side of each subject as you see in the video.